The first thing that most people think of when they hear the words, “compression test,” is expensive. Is that really the case though?

 Or you can always go down to your local auto store, napa, advanced auto, AutoZone, or whatever is in your area.
 Usually, you can find a decent compression tester for under $50 at any of these places.

-Most compression testers come with several hoses with a variation of fittings on the ends of them that will fit the most common spark plug threads on almost all manufactures.
+Most compression testers come with several hoses with a variation of fittings on the ends of them that will fit the most common spark plug threads on almost all manufacturers.
 As long as it fits your engine, you are good to go!
 They are pretty standard 🙂

 Bringing us to the next tool that you will need.
 Depending on the brand and manufacturer of the engine, it will determine what you can do at this point.
 If you are by yourself, you are going to want a remote key switch or a starter button.
 (We recommend a couple of starter buttons here.)